defeo/class-cost/technical-annex.md

 securing the best experts in the field.
-The Training Schools and workshops will let many talented Early Career Researchers meet well established researchers in the field, fostering new collaborations, and accelerating the development of isogeny based cryptography by an order of magnitude.
+The Training Schools and workshops will let many talented Early Career Researchers meet well established researchers in the field, fostering new collaborations, and accelerating the development of isogeny-based cryptography by an order of magnitude.

 The Action will pay a particular attention to helping underrepresented